-Weather Averages for Marseille in April
+What's the Weather like in Marseille in April

-Spring well and truly arrives into Marseille in April, bringing both good and bad news in terms of weather.
-The good news is that temperatures start to heat up, and highs of up to 20 degrees Celsius aren't uncommon.
-Lows average around 8 degrees, so it’s not quite summer yet.
+Spring well and truly arrives into Marseille during April, bringing both good and bad news in terms of weather.
+The good news is that temperatures start to heat up, and highs of up to 19°C aren't uncommon.
+Low temperatures average around 8°C or slightly higher, so it is not quite summer yet.

 Those average highs and lows increase significantly in the course of the month, respectively from 17°C to 20°C and from 8°C to 11°C. The overall average temperature this month is a pleasant 14°C. The sea temperature is exactly the same as the air temperature, 14°C. April is the first month of the year that sees the sea temperature rise since Christmasummer is finally on its way.

 The bad news is that Marseille is particularly vulnerable to the April showers, and rainfall picks up this month, with levels similar to those in mid-winter, around 50mm.
 These rains stick around until June, when the dry summer season kicks off.
 There are 10 days with some kind of rainfall in April.
 The chance that you will experience rainfall this month is about 32%, which is a couple of digits higher than the previous months.
 There are three main types of rainfall.
 Moderate is the most common one, being recorded on 62% of the rainy days.
 Light rain comes in second, occurring on 20% of those days, while thunderstorms are third and happen on 16% of the days with rainfall.

 Cloud cover also is a little bit higher than the months before, now averaging 42% (compared with 40% in March).
 This is obviously related to the slight increase in rainfall.
 Nonetheless, the length of the days increases greatly throughout the month, from 12.45 hours of daylight on April 1 to 14.07 daylight hours on April 30.
 This means that, in April, each day is 2.7 minutes longer than the previous day.